Questions To Ask A Wedding Photographer

 You will spend a lot of time with your wedding photographer.
 A wedding photographer spends more time with you then any other vendor before, during and after your wedding day.
 It’s so important that your personalities mesh together.
 Take the time to meet with as many photographers as you can.
 It’s a huge decision that you don’t want to get wrong.

 I am a very even keeled, calm and patient person.
 Well known to get giddy when capturing amazing emotional moments.
 You will see me jump up and down when that happens.
-I also cry at weddings from time to time.
 Organization is my middle name.
 My ducks need to be in a row.
 Helping you build your timeline, guiding you through your wedding day is important to me.
 Building a formals image list is also important to me.
 Making sure not a single image you want is missing from your day matters to me.
 Everything we build lives on a google drive which you have direct access to.
-Clients have told me I am accommodating.
 I prefer to look at things in a collaborative way with my clients.
 Show me your pinterest wedding boards, I want to see them.
+Visit my about me page to learn more about my personality and wedding photography style.

 This is a question that really is important.
 There are so many wedding photographer’s in today’s market.
 Everyone who has a camera is now a photographer.
 How do you tell the experienced from the inexperienced?
 How long have they been in business?
 Are they a registered business?
 Do they have insurance?
 What is their education and what kind of equipment do they own?